codelearncreate/toolkit/src/collections/guides/device-handling.md

   guidelines, demonstrate correct handling, and use child-friendly devices when possible.
 Consider protective cases for fragile devices and have facilitators nearby to offer support and intervene if needed.
+exampleSection: >-
+  ![This is a screenshot of a slide that includes three images.
+The first two images show illuastrations for taking turns and the third image shows two kids playing with dash and dot robots.
+  ](/assets/uploads/screenshot-2024-03-21-at-12.12.24-pm.png "A robot social story helped children to be more careful when using robots. ")

+  [Bridges Canada](https://www.bridges-canada.com/), a partner in the [Weavly](https://weavly.org/) project, developed a straightforward social story on handling robots.
+Before using robots in any session, we would review a few slides to emphasize that robots are not toys but fragile items requiring careful handling.
+Children were reminded to wait for their turn to use them.
+The image above illustrates one of the slides from this deck.
 ---
 ## Description